Serhiy Rybalka (politician): Activity in Financial Committee

 Serhii Rybalka chaired VR Financial Policy and Banking Committee based on political quota of the Radical Party of Oleh Lyashko, which was a part of democratic coalition until the autumn 2015.
 After withdrawal of the faction from the coalition, all faction members that chaired parliamentary committees turned in their resignations.
 These resignations, however, were not considered by the Regulatory Committee and the Verkhovna Rada for two years.

 As the chair of the financial policy and banking committee, Serhii Rybalka focused on the reforms in the banking sector.
 Specifically, under his leadership, a group of highly respected experts, employees of NBU, commercial banks, economists and scholars developed the Strategy of Banking Sector Development in Ukraine until 2020.

 This was the first time, when the parliamentary committee initiated its own strategy for a whole industry.
 The document was approved at the meeting of the committee and recommended for the introduction to the parliament and the government of Ukraine.

 The strategy provided an analysis of the operation of the National bank in relation to providing stability of the national currency – hryvnia for the first time (which is its constitutional obligation), withdrawing problem banks from the market (in 2014–2017, over 90 banks, which is half of all banking institutions in the country, were withdrawn from the market).
 In addition, it provided analysis of the factors suppressing financing of the economy, absence of export support and the role of state banks in the financial system of Ukraine.

-The strategy proposed to increase transparency of NBU's operation, introduce instruments to encourage development of hi-tech productions, activate financing, increase liability for violating banking laws, in particular bankrupting a bank.
+The strategy proposed is to increase transparency of NBU's operation, introduce instruments to encourage development of hi-tech productions, activate financing, increase liability for violating banking laws, in particular bankrupting a bank.
 Rybalka and experts also proposed to create a number of development institutes on the basis of state banks to support not only big businesses, but also small and medium enterprises, improve domestic demand, support exporters and develop hi-tech branches of production.